-Pflugerville Wellness Center understands that price is a concern when it comes to you choosing your chiropractic care.
+Pflugerville Wellness Center understands that cost is a concern when it comes to you choosing your chiropractic care.
 Our staff at Pflugerville Wellness Center is most knowledgeable and is here to walk you through your particular situation.

 Please understand that although not every chiropractic treatment technique has gone to the degree to develop and publish its algorithm of decision-making - its "standard of care" - a specific algorithm of decision-making is published regarding application of Cox Technic flexion distraction and decompression, our featured chiropractic technique of choice.
 This accepted and publicized protocol calls for 3 to 6 visits per week as acceptable for care of a radicular pain patient (one who has severe pain extending down the leg or arm) and 2 to 3 visits per week for a non-radicular patient (one whose pain is contained only in the back or neck).